Best Voice Assistants for Seniors in 2026 — Tested by Real Seniors

 - Same Alexa features as full-size Echo

-- Great entry price for skeptical seniors
+- Great entry price for seniors who are not sure yet

 - Can connect to external speakers via Bluetooth